All Seattle City Council and King County Council candidates were invited to complete SHSC’s 2019 Candidates’ Questionnaire.

 WHAT WE DO

-We advocate together on issues affecting the residents of Seattle and King County and their abilities to meet their basic human needs.
+We advocate together on issues affecting the ability of Seattle and King County residents to reach their full potential.

-We encourage investment in people in order to secure resources that allow our residents to survive, advance, and build healthy communities.
+We encourage investment in people in order to build strong foundations, so that our residents can advance and contribute to healthy communities.